Shailesh-python/Case-Study-7/README.md

 |     12.0           |

 ### [Question #5](#case-study-questions)
-> What is the percentage split of all transactions for members vs non-members??
+> What is the percentage split of all transactions for members vs non-members?
 ```SQL
 SELECT
 	SUM(CASE WHEN T.member = 1 THEN 1 ELSE 0 END) AS members,